astropy/astropy/docs/nddata/ccddata.rst

     >>> ccd_simple.header = my_meta  # or use ccd_simple.meta = my_meta

 Whether the metadata is case sensitive or not depends on how it is initialized.
-A FITS header, for example, is not case sensitive, but a python dictionary is.
+A FITS header, for example, is not case sensitive, but a Python dictionary is.

 Getting data out